GrowthLimit

 Understanding Sitemaps

-A sitemap is an XML file that lists all pages on your website with metadata like last update and change frequency.
-Sitemaps don't guarantee indexing, but they help Google discover content efficiently.
+A sitemap is an XML file that lists pages on your website with metadata like last update and change frequency.
+Sitemaps do not ensure indexing, but they help Google discover content efficiently.

 Most modern content management systems can generate sitemaps automatically.
 Your sitemap should include all pages you want indexed while excluding those with noindex tags, duplicate content, or pages blocked by robots.txt.